Appealing a Notice of Determination

 Under Section 501(e) of the Pennsylvania Unemployment Compensation Law, an eligibility determination issued by the UC Service Center becomes final unless an appeal is filed.
-A timely appeal must be filed within 15 calendar days after the mailing date on the determination.
-However, if the 15th day is a Saturday, Sunday or legal holiday, a timely appeal may be filed on the next business day.
+A timely appeal must be filed no later than 21 calendar days after the determination date provided on the notice of determination.
+However, if the 21st day is a Saturday, Sunday, or legal holiday, a timely appeal may be filed on the next business day.
 If an appeal is not filed on time, the UC Referee will determine if the appeal was filed late for good cause.

 In order to file an appeal, complete Form UC-46B, Petition for Appeal.
 A copy of form UC-46B is included with the notice of determination.
 You may also download a PDF version of Form UC-46B using the link below.